razyousuf/NLP-Text-Classification-Pipeline/README.md

 1. Setup the CircleCI
 2. Activate the 'Self-Hosted Runners' by confirming the terms
 3. Create a new project
-4. Configure EC2 instance
+4. Configure VM instance and GCR in GCP
-5. Write the 'config.yaml' file
+5. Write the 'config.yml' file
 6. setup the environment variables